christo-pr/blogposts/How_do_I_write_React.md

 }
 ```

-Even though that `minor` and `patch` updates should not break your code, not everyone follow that rule, and sometimes you can struggle with that for a long time without notice that it's because of library version.
-That's why
+Even though that `minor` and `patch` updates should not break your code, not everyone follow that rule, and sometimes you can struggle with that for a long time without notice that it's because of the library version.
-I like to **lock** the version of my dependecies (I just remove the caret or the tilde), so whenever I do a npm install again, the same version of the dependecy will be downloaded.
+That's why I **lock** the version of my dependecies (I just remove the caret or the tilde), so whenever I do a npm install again, the same version of the dependecy will be downloaded.

 Of course, doing this will require that you keep up-to-date with the dependecies that are likely to be updated often.

 # Wire up

-One of the reasons why Javascript is well adopted, is the flexibility to write code, it doens't have an explicit convention on how to do it, but that can lead to technical debt when doing it, so I sugguest to stick to some rules
+One of the reasons why Javascript is well adopted, is the flexibility on how to write code, it doesn't have an explicit convention on how to do it, but that can lead to technical debt when doing it, that's why I stick to some rules
-when writting Javascript, the future yourself, will thank you for that (or any developer you work with).
+when working with Javascript, and also why you should do it too, the future yourself (or any developer you work with), will thank you for that.

-I presented you a small style guide that I like follow when working with React, you can use it, or twisted at your convinence, whatever makes you feel happy when programming!
+I presented you a small style guide that I follow when working with React, you can use it, or twisted at your convinence, whatever makes you feel happy when programming!

 Thanks for reading and happy coding!